AndyWright360/Flora-and-Fauna/README.md

 - **View Button:** The `VIEW` button navigates users to the product detail page, displaying more information about the given product.

-- **Wishlist Button:** Logged-in users can conveniently curate a list of their favourite products with the wishlist button.
+- **Wishlist Button:** Logged-in users can conveniently curate a list of their favourite products with the Wishlist button.
 Once selected, the icon changes to a solid heart, and a notification message is displayed.

 - **Edit/Delete Button:** Superusers have the option to edit or delete products, providing a convenient method of product management.